arosenkranz/scenarios/dd101-developer/03-apm/step5.md

 Notice that the **Total Requests** and **Total Errors** graphs have no new error data since you fixed the store-frontend.

-Let's explore the store-frontend service more to see if the app has any other undesired behavior.
+Great work!
+You've successfully improved the performance of your app.
+Run `finish`{{execute}} to complete the lab.